-

 Caine tells his distraught and recently separated daughter Lena (Rachel Weisz): “Music is all I understand, you don’t need words and experience to understand it, it just is.”
 The same could be said about the structure of this filmic symphony.

-'Youth' cast members Paul Dano, Jane Fonda, Harvey Keitel, Rachel Weisz, and Michael Caine pose for photographers at Cannes Film Festival'Youth' cast members Paul Dano, Jane Fonda, Harvey Keitel, Rachel Weisz and Michael Caine pose for photographers at Cannes Film Festival (Getty)
+'Youth' cast members Paul Dano, Jane Fonda, Harvey Keitel, Rachel Weisz and Michael Caine pose for photographers at Cannes Film Festival (Getty)

 Music has always been a strong element of Paolo Sorrentino’s films: the magnificent dance scene at the start of The Great Beauty; and in This Must be The Place, Sean Penn’s role as a wealthy rock star bored by retirement.
 Sorrentino is a regular prize-winner at Cannes and Youth should be the film that finally sees him take home the Palme d’Or.